iotaledger/iota-wiki/tutorials/pages/send-shimmer-tokens-with-iota-sdk.md

-# Send Shimmer tokens with iota-sdk in NodeJs
+# Send Shimmer tokens with IOTA SDK in NodeJs

 ## Introduction